Hierarchical Explanations for Video Action Recognition: Hierarchical Explanations

-Figure \ref{fig:Architecture} gives an overview of our proposed Hierarchical ProtoPNet for video action recognition.
-Our Hierarchical ProtoPNet consists of a 3D-CNN backbone $f$ for extracting features from the video frames, and a prototype layer $g_p$ for learning prototypes for each frame.
-The prototype layer is followed by a fully connected layer $h$ that combines the prototype similarity scores maps them to the shared hyperbolic space through exponential mapping.
-Prior knowledge about the relations between actions, in the form of the action hierarchy, are projected to the shared space through discriminative embeddings, as described in Section~\ref{sec:hier_emb}.
+Figure \ref{fig:Architecture} gives an overview of our proposed Hierarchical prototype explainer (HIPE) for video action recognition.
+HIPE consists of a 3D-CNN backbone $f$ for extracting features from the video frames, and a hierarchical prototype layer $g_p$ for learning prototypes for each frame.
+The prototype layer is followed by a fully connected layer $h$ that combines the prototype similarity scores and maps them to the shared hyperbolic space through exponential mapping.
+Prior knowledge about the relations between actions, in the form of the action hierarchy, are projected to the shared space through discriminative embeddings.
 Subsequently, we use hyperbolic learning to obtain hierarchical prototypes that enable multi-level explainability.